Manufg07/Zillow_Dapp/README.md

 # Real Estate DApp

 This is a decentralized real estate application built on Ethereum, where users can add and view properties.
 The DApp allows users to upload property details, including images, using Pinata for IPFS storage, and interact with the Ethereum blockchain via MetaMask.
 It is built using Solidity for smart contracts and React for the frontend.
-## Project Status

-This project is currently in development.
-Working on adding the buy and sell functionalities for properties.
-And Enhancement of UI also pending

 ## Features